samina-shameem/chat_app/Task.md

   - Swagger: https://chatify-api.up.railway.app/api-docs/#/Messages/get_messages

 **Profile.jsx:**
-- [TODO] Should be the first menu option on a SideNav along with a logout button.
+- [x] Should be the first menu option on a SideNav along with a logout button.
 - [TODO] The user should be able to update their username, email, and avatar*.
 - [TODO] The user should be able to delete their account and receive clear feedback/warnings about what they are attempting to do.
 Upon successful deletion, the user should be logged out and redirected to Login.jsx.